-Nominations were solicited from the academic deans and President's Council and reviewed by a selection committee appointed by the Office of the President.
-Members of the 2014 selection committee were: Anthony Atchley, Associate Dean for Research and Administration, College of Engineering; Craig E. Cameron, Chair of the Committee and Berg Professor of Biochemistry and Molecular Biology, Eberly College of Science; Paul F. Clark, Professor and Director of the School of Labor and Employment Relations, the College of the Liberal Arts; and Janice C. Light, Hintz Family Chair in Children's Communicative Compentence, College of Health and Human Developmentand and 2013 Recipient of the President's Award for Excellence in Academic Integration; and Kristin Woolever, Chancellor, Penn State Brandywine.
+Nominations are being solicited from the academic deans and President's Council and will be reviewed by a selection committee appointed by the Office of the President.
+Members of the 2015 selection committee are: Anthony Atchley, Associate Dean for Research and Administration, College of Engineering; Craig E. Cameron, Chair of the Committee and Berg Professor of Biochemistry and Molecular Biology, Eberly College of Science; Paul F. Clark, Professor and Director of the School of Labor and Employment Relations, the College of the Liberal Arts and 2014 Recipient of the President's Award for Excellence in Academic Integration; and Kristin Woolever, Chancellor, Penn State Brandywine.

 The 2014 recipient of the President's Award for Excellence in Academic Integration is Paul F. Clark, Professor and Director of the School of Labor and Employment Relations in the College of the Liberal Arts.

 Guidelines and criteria for nominationsPrevious recipients of the President's Award

 Web page last modified October 21, 2014